 Course Work Requirements

-Once admitted to the program, candidates must apply for a Certification Plan and pay a fee.
+Once admitted to the program, candidates must apply for a certification plan and pay a fee.
 Each certification has different course requirements that may vary according to a candidate's academic background.
-Up to six (6) semester credit hours of graduate level courses may be substituted or transferred with the approval of a program advisor.
+Up to six semester credit hours of graduate-level courses may be substituted or transferred with the approval of a program advisor.
 Candidates seeking secondary or all-level certification may be required to repeat or enroll in undergraduate courses to meet subject-specific content requirements.

-A minimum of thirty (30) hours of field experience observation is required; students must complete this requirement the semester before Student Teaching either in a field block experience or as a stand-alone placement embedded in specific course work.
+A minimum of 30 clock hours of field experience observation is required; students must complete this requirement before student teaching either in a field block experience or as a stand-alone placement embedded in specific course work.
 Candidates must consult OEP and/or a program advisor before deciding how to fulfill this requirement.